-(a) The final approval or disapproval determination must be made within one year of receipt of a complete application and must include the following:

-(i) A copy of the final PSD permit or the determination to deny the permit;

-(ii) A summary of the comments received;
+- (a) The final approval or disapproval determination must be made within one year of receipt of a complete application and must include the following: - (i) A copy of the final PSD permit or the determination to deny the permit; - (ii) A summary of the comments received;

-(iii) Ecology's response to those comments;

-(iv) A description of what approval conditions changed from the preliminary determination; and

-(v) A cover letter that includes an explanation of how the final determination may be appealed.

-(b) Ecology shall post the final determination on the same web site where the draft permit and public notice was posted according to subsection (2)(b) of this section.

-(c) Ecology shall ((mail)) distribute by electronic means or via the United States postal service a copy of the cover letter that accompanies the final determination to:

-(i) Individuals or organizations that requested notification of the specific project proposal; \underline{and} nation ((shall be sent)) to:

-(ii) Other individuals who requested notification of PSD permits.

-(((c))) (d) Ecology shall distribute a copy of the final determi-

-(i) The applicant;

-(ii) U.S. Department of the Interior - National Park Service;

-(iii) U.S. Department of Agriculture - Forest Service;

-(iv) EPA Region 10;

-$\left(v\right)$ The permitting authority with authority over the source under chapter 173-401 WAC; and and der subsection (2)(a) of this section)).

-(vi) Any person who commented on the preliminary determination((\div

-(vii) The location for public inspection of material required un

-Commented [GE(119]: Deleted because this information is now included in the public notice.
+- (iii) Ecology's response to those comments; - (iv) A description of what approval conditions changed from the preliminary determination; and - (v) A cover letter that includes an explanation of how the final determination may be appealed. - (b) Ecology shall post the final determination on the same web site where the draft permit and public notice was posted according to subsection (2)(b) of this section. - $\underline{\text{(c)}}$ Ecology shall $((\underbrace{\text{mail}}))$ distribute by electronic means or via the United States postal service a copy of the cover letter that accompanies the final determination to: - (i) Individuals or organizations that requested notification of the specific project proposal; and - (ii) Other individuals who requested notification of PSD permits. - $((\frac{c}{c}))$ (d) Ecology shall distribute a copy of the final determination ((shall be sent)) to: - (i) The applicant; - (ii) U.S. Department of the Interior National Park Service; - (iii) U.S. Department of Agriculture Forest Service; - (iv) EPA Region 10; - (v) The permitting authority with authority over the source under chapter 173-401 WAC; and - (vi) Any person who commented on the preliminary determination(( $\div$ and - (vii) The location for public inspection of material required under subsection (2)(a) of this section)).